 Generally, exhibit and evidence sources are works of literature (or other media), collected data, or some observed phenomenon, etc. that you have been asked to write about.
 They are what you analyze or interpret.

-Looking again at the pop culture essay, the exhibits being examined are pop culture and American (as well as global) values.
-Specifically, the essay is examining the relationship between the two:
+Looking again at the pop culture essay, the exhibits being examined are zombies, pop culture and public health.
+Specifically, the essay is examining the relationship between the three: